 This fun resort in a remote, pastoral setting is super for families, young couples, wedding entourages, honeymooners, ladies getaways—yes, even singles.
 (Dance on!)
 Massive improvements in appearance and all areas of service, have guests happy; a new pizzeria was added.
 Guests appreciate the five à la carte restaurants (no reservations needed); the new pizzeria; a stand-out buffet; 10 bars (premium liquor in lobby and Club bars); and Sip, Savor & See—a dine-around program at other nearby resorts in the brand.
 Guests spend hours bopping around on floats on the winding, “lazy river” pool, breaking to jump up to aqua aerobics and then rewarding themselves with a frosty piña colada at the beach bar.
 A deluxe swim-out room is desireable.
 The Explorers Club for kids has activities that include sand-castle building, rock climbing, and camping out in tents; another club is reserved for teens.
 You'll find tranquillity in the lavish spa complex and high energy at its fitness center.
 The adults-only, totally enhanced, Preferred Club is worth the upgrade.

-Playa Uvero Alto, Km 269.5, Uvero Alto, Dominican Republic
+Playa Uvero Alto, Km 269.5, Uvero Alto, La Altagracia, Dominican Republic

 May 19, 2014

 On the evening of May 10th, 2014, there was a gas explosion at the Dreams Resort and Spa in Punta Cana.
 My girlfriend, many of her immediate family, and myself were inside the World Café restaurant when the explosion occurred around 7pm.
 Anyone who was in attendance heard a large bang come from the kitchen (distinct sound of an explosion), immediately afterwards the glass windows and doors of the World Café started to shatter, causing many guests